holoviz/holoviz/CODE_OF_CONDUCT.md

 * Your contact info (if you would like us to be able to follow up or collect additional information)
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, try to include them as well
-* When and where the incident occurred.
-Please be as specific as possible.
+* When and where the incident occurred (please be as specific as possible)
 * Your account of what occurred.
 If there is a publicly available record (e.g. a mailing list archive or GitHub/gitter.im) please include a link
 * Any extra context you believe is relevant for the incident
 * If you believe this incident is ongoing